 Try it.
 Celtx is one of the apps I use when I have my video students write a script.
 Celtx is amazing because it’s free, has a sister storyboarding app, and can be accessed from any device, including an online Web portal into which students can type directly using a computer.

 To implement script writing in your class, task students with telling the story of a class moment that went weirdly (since my class is a video course, I ask them to write it as if it were a movie of a particular genre).
 Encourage students to use their imaginations, and you may get stories like I did -- examples of zombies attacking, a student falling ill, and a dramatic breakup.
 Script writing does not have to be something only students who enjoy drama or movies can participate in -- it's a great way to abridge a story concept into dialogue, setting, and characters.

 With so many ways of incorporating animation into storytelling -– from illustrations to stop-motion with Legos –- there's no reason students can't find success in some medium.
 However, before your students dive into completing an animated short, it's a good idea to start with a scene or simple story, or have a group write a story together and have each student animate a separate part.

 Try it.
 This year I had students in one class break up into groups and tell me stories about "first meetings" in animation using one of three methods.
 One group of students put together stories using Lego Movie Maker with Legos and Play-Doh, while another group created drawings using Animator Free.
-Finally, the third group completed their task using the supplied art in Toontastic.
+Finally, the third group completed their task using the supplied art in Toontastic (Editor's Note: This product is no longer available).
 After the assignment was completed and all projects turned in, we discussed the different materials and processes and how they were similar and different.